 - 1 Tbsp ketchup

-- 1 ½ cups chopped cooked roast beef or deli meat
+- 1 ½ cups chopped cooked roast beef or deli meat or cooked ground beef

 - 1 cup frozen peas and carrots rinsed well with hot water